tomtana/python-glinet/README.md

 start ipython first and then load the module.

-Of course, you can also build your own application around, just bear in mind that the api function calls are generated on the fly and therefore not available when writing your program.
+Of course, you can also build your own application around, just bear in mind that the api function calls are generated on the fly and therefore are not available when writing your program.